hrynkevych/hrynkevych/README.md

 **Lumitech, Front-End Developer**
 *December 2024 - present*

+1. Manufacturing Supply Management Platform for one of the world’s leading AI robotics companies specializing in general-purpose humanoid robots

+- built the frontend with Next.js, Shadcn/UI, and Tailwind CSS;
+- implemented a Fastify-based backend API;
+- integrated advanced features for role-based access, document versioning.

-1. Financial Investments SaaS Platform for High-Yield Savings Accounts with competitive interest rates and Certificates of Deposits (CDs) from partner banks
+2. Financial Investments SaaS Platform for High-Yield Savings Accounts with competitive interest rates and Certificates of Deposits (CDs) from partner banks

 -	implemented front-end authentication modules;
 -	developed dashboard pages, lead generation pages, and registration forms.

-2. Fact-Checking SaaS Platform
+3. Fact-Checking SaaS Platform

 -	сontributed to the development of a platform designed for verifying digital content and combating misinformation:
 -	developed UI modules using Next.js, ShadCN, and Tailwind CSS;